A nonnegativity-preserving finite element method for a class of parabolic SPDEs with multiplicative noise: Introduction

 The purpose of this article is to construct and analyze a finite element method (FEM) for this SPDE that is accurate and that preserves nonnegativity unconditionally in the discretization parameters (the time step $\Delta t$ and the spatial mesh size $h$).

-Our motivation for this study stems from our interest in the Dean--Kawasaki equation and related equations, in particular a large class of SPDEs that have nonnegative solutions because their solution models the \emph{density} of a system of possibly infinitely many particles (see \cite{djurdjevac2024weak, cornalba2023dean, martinez2024finite, magaletti2022positivity} for further details on this class of problems and for some illustrative and recent mathematical contributions to the topic).
+Our motivation for this study stems from our interest in the Dean--Kawasaki equation and related equations, and more generally a large class of SPDEs that have nonnegative solutions because their solution models the \emph{density} of a system of possibly infinitely many particles (see \cite{djurdjevac2024weak, cornalba2023dean, martinez2024finite, magaletti2022positivity} for further details on this class of problems and for some illustrative and recent mathematical contributions to the topic).
 The present paper may be seen as a very preliminary step towards the design of suitable numerical methods for such equations.
 In any event, the equation we study and approximate numerically is sufficiently ubiquitous to be relevant in many practical settings.
 We therefore hope that the considerations herein will serve as a guideline for the construction of numerical methods for more sophisticated equations.
 The preservation of nonnegativity for parabolic SPDEs with multiplicative noise at the continuous level has also been explored in other contexts in several publications; see, for example, \cite{benth1997positivity,chen2019comparison,cresson2013positivity,Moreno}.

-Numerical methods for SPDEs are varied in nature and have been extensively studied in the literature.
+Numerical methods for SPDEs have been extensively studied in the literature.
 For general results, we refer to \cite{MR3154916,lord2014introduction,walsh2005finite} and references therein.